GorenzelgProjects/MLOpsProject/reports/README.md

 >
 > Answer:

 The main idea was to make tests for train, model architecture and data, as these parts was changed the most throughout the project, making it important to test often.
-We made a total of [...] that tested [...].
+We made a total of 7 tests that tested the clean_data.py and model.py.
 We then used the "Coverage" library to check over coverage and reiterated our testing, both in general but also as our project grew in size.

 ### Question 8